Philosophy is one of the core liberal arts programs at the University of Findlay

 Philosophy courses count toward graduation requirements in eleven other programs such as religious studies, political science, and criminal justice, just to name a few.

 Individual Attention and Curriculum Flexibility

 Small classes make personal and meaningful classroom discussion and interaction possible.
 Program flexibility allows students to efficiently double-major to give additional value to your degree.
 Students have the opportunity to create an individualized program of study as well.

 Here’s what some of our students have said:

-enjoyable course personally I have ever taken.
+The most enjoyable course personally I have ever taken.

 Good application of materials to life experience.

-takes an interest in people’s ideas and feelings.
+The instructor takes an interest in people’s ideas and feelings.